Flows#

 Updating a Flow#

-In the UI, you can update a flow by making changes to the flow and hitting the ‘Save’ icon to update the flow.
+In the UI, you can update a flow by making changes to it and clicking the Save icon.

-In the SDK, you can make any changes to a Flow instance in memory and update it by passing this object to Project.update_flow() method.
+In the SDK, you can make changes to a Flow instance in memory and update it by passing that object to the Project.update_flow() method.

 This method returns an HTTP response indicating the status of the update operation.